Store Swiftlet

 </swiftlet>

-Enable the force-sync option on the transaction log to guarantee that all log writes are physically synced to disk, minimizing the risk of data loss in case of a crash.
-This is recommended for environments with strict durability requirements.
+Enable force-sync to ensure that every transaction log write is flushed to disk, minimizing the risk of data loss in case of a crash.
+This is recommended for critical production environments where durability is paramount.

-- Set the force-sync attribute to true under the transaction-log entity in routerconfig.xml.
+- Set force-sync to true in the transaction-log entity.

-- Restart the router for the change to take effect.
+- Restart the router to apply the setting.

 <swiftlet name="sys$store">